brendarobles01/backendChallenge/README.md

 code .
 ```

-or directly from the visual studio codo
+or directly from the visual studio code

 4. Install the application's dependencies